StackVista/stackstate-docs/configure/opentelemetry/what-is-opentelemetry-instrumentation.md

 ## Why create parent and children spans?
-We want to create relations between different span events, how they affect each other, and their relational flow.
+We want to create relations between different span timed operations, how they affect each other, and their relational flow.

 You can head over to the [manual instrumentation component relations](/configure/opentelemetry/manual-instrumentation/relations.md) page to get a full breakdown of how StackState relations work, how parent-child spans are shown on StackState, and how relations are created between